 In the case where a parent has been found to be unfit, the parent must simply prove their fitness to reinstate their rights and terminate the temporary custody order.

 In lieu of this concept that temporary custody competes with the parents’ custody the legislature changed the statute so that temporary custody could be considered “concurrent.”
 This essentially turns the temporary custodian into a 3rd parent.
 There is, however, no statute available to direct concurrent custodians and parents in the event that they disagree upon something related to the welfare of the child.

 In lieu of temporary custody, a non-parent can proceed under Chapter 744 of the Florida Statutes and ask for guardianship.
 Guardianship is almost always pursued in cases where the parents are dead, incapacitated or unavailable.
 Guardianship is also used in cases where a child is to receive some kind of large settlement and a non-interested third party is needed to oversee the money which the child will receive until that child turns 18.

-If you’re looking for custody of a child that is not your biological child, then I know you’re doing things from the heart and for the right reasons.
-As a Florida family lawyer, please contact my Naples, Florida office so I can help you and help this child.
+If you are looking to take custody of a child that is not your biological child, then I know you’re doing things from the heart and for the right reasons.
+As a Florida family lawyer, please contact my Naples, Florida law office so I can help you and help this child.

 |How to Get Custody of a Non-Biological Child in Naples, Florida

 |Gain temporary custody with parental consent or in cases of missing parent, if non-relative.

 |Child’s Naples residency or six months’ presence determines jurisdiction in Collier County.